Staff profile

 About me

-From 2018-2022 I was Post-Doctoral Research Associate on the project ‘The Political Warfare Executive, Covert Propaganda and British Culture’, based in the Department of English Studies and funded by the Leverhulme Trust.
-The project investigated the Political Warfare Executive (PWE), a secret service created by Britain during the Second World War with the mission of spreading propaganda to enemy and enemy-occupied territories, and one which employed a host of significant authors in its campaigns.
+From 2018-2022 I was Post-Doctoral Research Associate on the project ‘The Political Warfare Executive, Covert Propaganda and British Culture’, also based in the Department of English Studies and funded by the Leverhulme Trust.
+The project investigated the Political Warfare Executive (PWE), a secret service created by Britain during the war with the mission of spreading propaganda to enemy and enemy-occupied territories, and one which employed a host of significant authors in its campaigns.
 These included the novelists Muriel Spark, David Garnett, and Graham Greene; the poet Stephen Spender; the Bloomsbury writer Quentin Bell; and the historian A.J.P.
 Taylor.
 I edit the project blog at: https://sites.durham.ac.uk/writersandpropaganda/.

 I studied English Language and Literature at the University of Oxford before completing an M. Phil. in Anglo Irish Literature at Trinity College Dublin, and subsequently a Ph.D. exploring the effects of the Second World War on literature and culture in Northern Ireland.
 This was followed by an Irish Research Council Postdoctoral Fellowship from 2012-13.
 I have since lectured at universities in Ireland and in Mexico, and from 2017-18 I held an International Fellowship at the New Europe College in Bucharest, Romania.